Jessica Simpson: 2006–2009: A Public Affair, other movies, and Do You Know

-Simpson began working on her sixth studio album in 2007, with her father claiming that she was experimenting with country music for the record.
+Simpson began working on her sixth studio album, a country music inspired record, in 2007.
 Simpson claimed to have grown up around country music, and wanted to "give something back."
-She released "Come On Over" (2008) as the project's lead single on June 20.
+She released "Come On Over" as the project's lead single on June 20, 2008.
 The song debuted at number forty-one on the Billboard Hot Country Songs chart, making it the highest debut for an artist's first entry on that chart.
-Do You Know (2008) was released on September 9.
+Do You Know was released on September 9, 2008.
 The project sold 65,000 copies in its first week of release, debuting at number four on the Billboard 200 chart.
 The album has sold just over 200,000 copies in the United States as of 2012.
-Simpson opened for country music group Rascal Flatts on their Bob That Head Tour (2009) from January to March 2009.
-Simpson's attempt to transition into country music received a negative reaction.
-Most notably, a crowd booed her following a performance at the Country Thunder Festival in Wisconsin.
-Simpson’s work also garnered references in Eminem's 2009 song "We Made You" and Trisha Paytas portrayed her.
+Simpson opened for country music group Rascal Flatts on their Bob That Head Tour from January to March 2009.